Francis B. Wai

 Francis Brown Wai (April 14, 1917 – October 20, 1944) was a United States Army captain who was killed in action during the U.S. amphibious assault and liberation of the Philippine Islands from Japan in 1944, during World War II.
-He was awarded the Medal of Honor posthumously for extraordinary heroism in action on Leyte.
+He was awarded the Medal of Honor posthumously for extraordinary heroism in action at Leyte.

 As a youngster, Wai liked to surf and he played several sports in high school and college.
 He graduated from college with a degree in finance.
-Although he initially planned to work with his father, he joined the Hawaii National Guard in 1940, and was commissioned a second lieutenant in 1941.
+Although he initially planned to work with his father, he joined the Hawaii National Guard in 1940, and was commissioned as a second lieutenant in 1941.

 Wai was initially awarded the Distinguished Service Cross (DSC), the United States' second highest decoration for valor in combat.
 After an extensive review of military awards in 2000, his DSC was upgraded to the Medal of Honor (MOH).

 Wai is the only Chinese American soldier to ever receive the Medal of Honor.

 Early life

-Wai was the child of Kim Wai, a Chinese who immigrated to Hawaii and Rosina Wai, a Native Hawaiian.
+Wai was the child of Kim Wai, a Chinese immigrant to Hawaii, and Rosina Lambert Wai, a Native Hawaiian.
 Growing up, he often surfed with Duke Kahanamoku, regarded as the father of surfing, and Buster Crabbe, who later became an actor.
-He graduated from Punahou School, a prestigious college preparatory school in Honolulu, Hawaii, where in 1935 he earned athletic letters in track, football and baseball.
-He attended Sacramento Junior College for two years before transferring in 1937 to UCLA.
-At UCLA, he was a four sport athlete and graduated on January 31, 1940 with a bachelor's degree in Banking and Finance.
-He intended to work alongside his father in real estate and banking but instead joined the military upon the outbreak of World War II.
+He graduated from the Punahou School, a prestigious college preparatory school in Honolulu, where in 1935 he earned athletic letters in track, football, and baseball.
+He then attended Sacramento Junior College for two years before transferring in 1937 to the University of California, Los Angeles.
+At UCLA, he was a four-sport athlete, including playing for the Bruins football team alongside his brothers Robert and Conkling Wai.

+Francis Wai graduated from UCLA on January 31, 1940, with a bachelor's degree in Banking and Finance.
+He intended to work alongside his father in real estate and banking but instead joined the military upon America's entry into World War II.